osher/versi/README.md

 npm i versi -g
 ```

-The advantage here is that you can run it immediately after your checkout phase, and use the worked version in your build output.
+The advantage here is that you can run it immediately after your checkout phase, and use the worked version in your build output and side effects.

+e.g. see it early in build log, set build-name even if your did not get to the publish stage(Jenkins/blue-ocean)

 ## How it works
-1. find your `package.json` file, or fail with an error.
+1. find the target `package.json` file, or fail with an error.
-2. extract `name` and `version` from your `package.json`, and parse it's `version` field
+2. extract `name` and `version` from the target `package.json`, and parse it's `version` field usign `semver`
-3. find the published version for your package, using the `npm` client found locally.
+3. find the published version for your package, using the `npm` client found locally (or fail with error).
 4. select the published versions which begin with the same major and minor as the version in your `package.json` file.
-5. use the version from your `package.json` file when:
+5. keep the version from the target `package.json` file when:
     - there are no published versions with same major and minor (i.e - developer updated it manually to communicate `semver` sematics)
     - the patch in `package.json` is higher than last published versions (i.e - developer updated it manually)
 6. otherwise - increases the latest published version with same major and minor parts, and uses that as the next version.
-7. update the package.json by replacing the version field
+7. update the package.json by replacing the version field.
+Original file indentations are preserved.
-8. prints the updated package file, the version in package.json when the tool loaded, and the next version updated. e.g:
+8. prints the path to the updated `package.json` file, the version in `package.json` when the tool loaded, and the version it has ended wtith. e.g:
 ```
      {
        "packageFile": "/home/usr/versi/test/fixtures/package1/package.json",